 For Referring Providers

-• True collaboration — coordinated communication and care plans that align with your treatment goals
+• Integrated care — psychiatric care plans that align with your medical treatment plan.

-• Mutual respect — we value your clinical expertise and work as partners in your patient's recovery
+• Mutual respect — I value your clinical expertise and am committed to working alongside you as a trusted partner in your patient's care.

 NOTE: Communication with referring providers is conducted in strict accordance with HIPAA and Texas privacy laws.